daparthi001/QuantumVestAI_App_Source_Code/ai-stock-platform/ui/README.md

 **Version**: 2.0.0
 **Author**: hemanth9398
 **Updated**: 2025-07-07 21:54:42
-**Status**: Production Ready (Demo Mode configurable)
+**Status**: Production Ready

 ## 🎯 Overview

 This is a complete, production-ready web UI for the QuantumVestAI platform featuring AI-driven stock market predictions and comprehensive portfolio management.
-The UI supports a demo mode for quick evaluations, but it can also operate with live data for subscribed users by disabling demo mode.

 ## ✨ Features